beetbox/aura/docs/api.rst

     Get the image file for an artist.

+Required Attributes
+'''''''''''''''''''

+Image resource objects have no required attributes.

+Optional Attributes
+'''''''''''''''''''

+These fields on image resource objects are optional:

+* ``role``, string: A description of the image's purpose: "cover" for primary album art, etc.
+* ``mimetype``, string: The MIME type of the image.
+* ``width``, integer: The image's width in pixels.
+* ``height``, integer: The image's height in pixels.
+* ``size``, integer: The size of the image data in bytes.

+Relationships
+'''''''''''''

+It is implicit that image resources are related to their parent track, album or artist.
+Therefore image resource objects **SHOULD NOT** have a ``relationships`` key.

+Example
+'''''''

 For example, a track with images indicates those images' ids via an ``images`` key on the ``relationships`` object.
 Specifying ``images`` in the ``include`` parameter requests more data under the response's ``included`` key: